CADViewer/NextCloud/README.md

-# Cadviewer Intégration for nextcloud
+# Cadviewer Integration for nextcloud

 To make this application cadviewer for nextcloud work you have to proceed as follows